Environmental, Social and Governance risks

 Risk Appetite and Governance

 FMO is subject to banking laws and government regulation in the Netherlands.
-DNB has broad administrative power over many aspects of the banking business including liquidity, capital adequacy, permitted investments, ethical issues and anti- money laundering.
+DNB has broad administrative power over many aspects of the banking business including liquidity, capital adequacy, permitted investments, ethical issues, and anti-money laundering.
 Changes in banking regulation may adversely affect FMO's operations or profitability.
-To ensure that FMO adheres to existing financial and prudential regulation and to assess the impact on the business strategy, FMO has in place a regulatory risk policy and committees such as the Regulatory Monitoring Group (RMG) and the Financial Regulation Committee (FRC) to keep oversight of regulatory requirements and identify changes in regulations.
+To ensure that FMO adheres to existing financial and prudential regulation and to assess the impact on the business strategy, FMO has in place a regulatory risk policy and committees or working groups such as the Regulatory Monitoring Group (RMG) and the Financial Regulation Committee (FRC) to keep oversight of regulatory requirements and identify changes in regulations.
 FMO is closely monitoring the process of translating Basel standards into European legislation, providing feedbacks to EC and EBA consultations and incorporates the latest available information in terms of capital planning.

 Business model and strategy execution risk